 Soon after my inauguration, we began our first semester in September 2021.
 We had 1009 applicants from 59 countries.
 However, as the newly established campus, we decided to select only 100 students, 25 students in each faculty.
 Due to the Covid-19 pandemic, we started our first semester online.
 When things are getting better, we welcomed our students in March 2022 to begin our second semester offline on campus, where the dormitory for the students is provided.
 At the end of our second semester in July 2022, we did the survey to our students.
-The survey shows that our students are more satisfied with the teaching and learning on campus.
+The survey shows that our students are more satisfied with the teaching and learning on campus

-When I joined this university, there were only three lecturers at the Faculty of Education: Bahrul Hayat, PhD, Didin Syafruddin, PhD and Tati D Wardi, PhD, but we were supported by the guest lecturers from abroad such as Prof Bambang Suryadi, who is currently an Indonesian Educational Attaché in Egypt and Abdullah Sahin, PhD from Warwick University.
+When I joined this university, there were only three lecturers at the Faculty of Education: Bahrul Hayat, PhD, Didin Syafruddin, PhD and Tati Lathipatud Durriyah, PhD, but we were supported by guest lecturers from abroad, such as Prof Bambang Suryadi, who was then an Indonesian Educational Attaché in Egypt and Abdullah Sahin, PhD from Warwick University.
 To strengthen our faculty, we recruited four other lecturers in the first semester, to be ready to teach in the second semester.
-They are Bambang Sumintono,
+They are Bambang

-PhD, Charyna Ayu Rizkyanti, PhD, Dr Destina Wahyu Winarti, and Dr Lukman Nul Hakim.
+Sumintono PhD, Charyna Ayu Rizkyanti, PhD, Dr Destina Wahyu Winarti, and Dr Lukman Nul Hakim.
+In addition, we recruited Prof. Suwarsih Madya, PhD, Prof. Dr. Wiedy Murtini, M.Pd, Andar Nubowo, PhD and Hendrik Vankrunkelsven, PhD to join us in 2024.
 Our university is new but most of our lecturers are the best lecturers in their previous institutions.